5 Learning and development trends 2024

 Learning trends 2024: a summary

-As we embark on the journey into 2024, five key L&D trends emerge, each playing a pivotal role in shaping the future of professional growth:
+As we reflect on the year 2024, five key L&D trends emerge, each playing a pivotal role in shaping the future of professional growth:

 Learning and Development is undergoing a transformative shift, marked by the alignment of innovation and strategy.
 To adapt to these changes, L&D teams must prioritise emerging technologies, be more strategic and embrace a content first approach.